itsoulltd/JSQLEditor/README.md

 							.orderBy("Customers.CustomerName").build();

-### JDBConnector has built-in Entity class (light weight), only required a JDBC Connection.
+### JSQLEditor has built-in Entity class (light weight), only required a JDBC Connection.
 ----

 #### Here are detailed example: